SusqCoDAR/SusqCoDAR.github.io/patriots.md

 # Our Chapter Patriots

-Members of the Susquehanna County Chapter, DAR, are proudly descended from a man or woman who, with unfailing loyalty to the cause of the American Independence, served for one of the colonies or states or in the United Colonies of States.
-The DAR Genealogical Research System is a database that includes the names of those who have already had family lineage records submitted by a descendant.
+Members of the Susquehanna County Chapter, NSDAR, are proudly descended from a man or woman who, with unfailing loyalty to the cause of the American independence, served for one of the states.
+The DAR Genealogical Research System (GRS) is a database that includes the names of those who have already had family lineage records submitted by a descendant.
 New Patriots are added as the are proven through new DAR applications.